richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 # Command prompt after activation
 ```(pythonenv1) -bash-5.1$```

-# List installed packages
+# List installed Python packages globally or when a virtual environment is activated
-This command works in the based Python environment or an active virtual environment.
+This command works in the base Python environment or an active virtual environment.
 ```pip3 list```

 Example package list: